ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 Eventually, we made it to our hotel, which would serve as a launch point for the trip, which started the next day.
 With the remainder of the day, our plan was: have a nap, buy supplies for the trip, go to a museum, and get a good night’s rest.

 After our nap, it was 1 pm and we headed downstairs to meet Anuka and Baagii.
 To buy supplies for the trip, we headed to the black market.
-You could buy anything and everything at the black market, Anuka explained.
+"You can buy anything and everything at the black market", Anuka explained.
 Clothes, shoes, electronics, containers, tools, building materials, cabinetry, camping gear, school supplies, plastic, art, horse saddles, livestock, meat, fruit, dry goods—the list went on and on, and included more nefarious things like bullets and presumably drugs.
 Few needs couldn't be met at the black market.

 {% include gallery.html
     images="2023-09-14-north-mongolia/1/market.webp,2023-09-14-north-mongolia/1/market_2.webp"